 The Securities Act of 1933 also establishes how investment broker-dealers, agents, and advisers must register their credentials.
 Any failure to do so prior to engaging in professional securities services may be grounds for criminal charges.
 A knowledgeable attorney can offer clarification on what circumstances might justify securities fraud charges in Omaha.

-Per Neb.
-Rev. Stat. §8-1117, virtually every willful violation of the Securities Act is considered a Class IV felony offense with a potential prison sentence of up to 2 years, as well as a fine of $10,000 and up to 12 months of post-release supervision.
+Under Neb.
+Rev. Stat. §8-1117, virtually every willful violation of the Securities Act is considered a Class IV felony offense with a potential prison sentence of up to two years, as well as a $10,000 fine and up to 12 months of post-release supervision.

-Parties convicted of securities fraud may also be financially liable to pay damages to anyone they defrauded.
+If you are convicted of securities fraud, you may also be financially liable to pay damages to anyone you defrauded.
 Specifically, Neb.
-Rev. Stat. §8-1118 allows an impacted investor to file suit for the value of any fees they paid for a fraudulent broker or agent’s services with a 6 percent annual interest rate, any losses they sustained on their investments, and attorneys’ fees.
+Rev. Stat. §8-1118 allows an impacted investor to file suit for the value of any fees they paid for a fraudulent broker or agent’s services with a six percent annual interest rate, any losses they sustained on their investments, and attorneys’ fees.

 The applicable statute of limitations for alleged violations of the Securities Act is five years.
-This means that prosecutors can only press charges against an individual within five years of the alleged fraudulent acts.
+This means that prosecutors cannot press charges against you after five years of the alleged fraudulent acts.
 Retaining counsel from a lawyer in Omaha as soon as possible can help you get ahead of the prosecution and improve your chances of having your securities fraud charges reduced or dropped.